IshanStuff/high-school-python-project/README.md

-# high-school-python-project
+# High-school-python-project
 Built a basic Apple Store for our 12th grade project with some help from my friends.
+The back-end is built using SQL.